shrfrn/fill-text-api/readme.md

 | rows | Number of records to generate (1-1000) | 10 | `rows=10` | [Try it!](/api?rows=10) |
 | delay | Number of seconds to delay response | - | `delay=5` | [Try it!](/api?delay=5&name={firstName}) |

-delay value is returned in the response as `delay`

 ### Data Types